AK-Developorama/ecommerce-ECandles/README.md

 react router dom

-I used EmailJS, React-Toastify, and React-Hook-Form to help me build my contact form.
+I used EmailJS, React-Toastify, and React-Hook-Form to build the contact form.
+No backend needed, EmailJS sends emails from the contact form straight to the client.